You’re Not Using Fortnite Chapter 6 Replays Right – Here’s the Settings Guide You Need

 • Play / Pause: Click the play icon or press Space on PC.

-• Timeline bar: Drag the scrubber to any moment (I often jump straight to midgame or endgame).
+• Timeline bar: Drag the scrubber to any moment — jump straight to midgame or endgame.

-My usual pattern when reviewing a ranked match:
+A reliable review pattern for a ranked match:

-• 1x speed from bus to first POI fight.
+• 1x from bus to first POI fight.

-• 0.5x speed during key fights or rotates I died on.
+• 0.5x during key fights or the rotates you died on.

 Camera Modes You Actually Need

-• Gameplay: Shows exactly what the player saw in-game.
-Perfect for reviewing crosshair placement, edit timings, or whether you tunneled too much on one angle.
+• Gameplay: Exactly what the player saw in-game.
+Perfect for checking crosshair placement, edit timings, and whether you tunneled one angle.

-• Third Person: Follows the player from behind.
-I use this to watch my movement, building, and peeks.
+• Third Person: Follows the player from behind — good for watching movement, building, and peeks.

-• Drone Follow: A camera that follows the player but lets you position it more freely around them.
+• Drone Follow: A camera that tracks the player but lets you position it more freely around them.

-• Drone Free: Total freedom.
-You can fly anywhere near the action and get cinematic shots or see how multiple teams are positioned.
+• Drone Free: Total freedom — fly anywhere near the action for cinematic shots or to read how teams are positioned.

-On PC, I usually switch cameras with the on-screen icons or simple keybinds; on controller it’s done with button prompts (often shoulder buttons plus a face button).
-If you’re on mouse and keyboard, it’s 100% worth heading into Settings → Keyboard Controls → Replays and putting these on comfortable keys.
+On PC you switch cameras with the on-screen icons or keybinds; on controller it’s button prompts (often shoulder buttons plus a face button).
+On mouse and keyboard, head into Settings → Keyboard Controls → Replays and put these on comfortable keys.

-• Start in Gameplay view on myself to see what I was focused on.
+• Start in Gameplay on yourself to see what you were focused on.

-• Switch to Third Person to see if I left myself exposed somewhere obvious.
+• Switch to Third Person to spot if you left yourself exposed.

-• Swap to the enemy in Gameplay view to see what they saw and how early they spotted me.
+• Swap to the enemy in Gameplay to see what they saw and how early they spotted you.

-• Use Drone Free to float above the fight and see the overall terrain and cover.
+• Use Drone Free to float above the fight and read the terrain and cover.

 Speed & Scrubbing Tricks

-• Use 0.25x speed to break down tight edit-peek fights frame by frame.
+• Use 0.25x to break down tight edit-peek fights nearly frame by frame.

-• Use 2x to jump between fights and just watch rotations.
+• Use 2x to skip between fights and watch rotations.

-• Bind “Next Player” and “Previous Player” (on PC) to side buttons so you can quickly cycle through everyone in a late-game zone.
+• Bind “Next Player” and “Previous Player” (on PC) to side buttons to cycle through everyone in a late-game zone.

-If a player suddenly disappears, it’s usually because they left your replay “bubble” (replays only store full data around where you were).
-In that case, focus on your POV or the few nearby players replays actually tracked.
+If a player suddenly disappears, they left your replay “bubble” — replays only store full data around where you were.
+Focus on your POV or the nearby players the replay actually tracked.

-Step 4 – Cinematic & Analysis Settings That Actually Matter
+Step 4 — Cinematic & Analysis Settings That Matter

-You don’t need to become a full-on director, but a couple of settings make replays dramatically more useful and much better for clips.
+You don’t need to be a director, but a couple of settings make replays far more useful and much better for clips.

 • In the replay, open the Replay Settings / gear icon.